 A: The selection is a purely random, computer-generated process.

-A: Facilitated by impartial staff from SMT, the Audit Committee is made up of qualified subject matter experts with a full understanding of the organizing profession.
-In the event that there is a conflict of interest between the candidate being audited and a member of the committee, that committee member will be replaced with an alternate.
+A: Facilitated by impartial staff, the Audit Committee consists of Certified Professional Organizers, qualified subject matter experts with a full understanding of the organizing profession and a commitment to the confidential nature of the auditing process.
+In the event that there is a conflict of interest between the candidate being audited and a member of the committee, that committee member will abstain from participating in the audit.

-A: Think about what you would provide for an IRS audit.
-You may use copies of invoices or contracts, or generate reports from accounting or time-keeping software.
+You may use these or similar spreadsheets, copies of invoices or contracts, or generate reports from accounting or time-keeping software.
 If you keep your client appointments in a calendar or track them in a spreadsheet, you could provide a log of hours worked.
 It would be to your advantage to provide documentation for hours worked or substitute hours earned IN EXCESS of the minimum requirements.
 For example, if you can provide documentation for 1800 hours and 300 hours are deemed ineligible in an audit, you will still have met the eligibility requirements.

 All information provided for an audit will be kept in strict confidence.

-A: You will need to provide three references who may be contacted by the auditors.
-It will be made clear in the interview that the audit is routine and random.
+A: If you are audited, you will be required to provide three client references who may be contacted by the auditors.
+Should a representative from the Audit Committee contact the reference, it will be explained that the audit is routine and random.
 All information collected for the audit process remains strictly confidential and is not used for any other purpose.

-By using the logo you indicate your acceptance of the terms in the agreement (executed upon applying to sit for the examination) and the logo use guidelines, that you have met the criteria to be a CPO®, and that you have maintained your certification obligations.
+A: By using the logo, you indicate your acceptance of the terms in the agreement (executed upon applying to sit for the examination) and the logo use guidelines, that you have met the criteria to be a CPO®, and that you have maintained your certification obligations.

-If you do not adhere to the terms agreed to in your BCPO® Examination Application Agreement or your certification has expired or is terminated, you must immediately discontinue use of the logo.
+If you do not adhere to the terms agreed to in your BCPO® Examination Application Agreement or your certification expires or is terminated, you must immediately discontinue use of the logo and credential after your name.
 All Rights of Use of the BCPO® and CPO® logos are available here.

-A: If you have observed a misuse of the BCPO® or CPO® logo, please submit all relevant details to email@example.com.
+A: If you observe that the BCPO® or CPO® logo is being used by someone who is not a CPO®, or is being used improperly in any way, please submit all relevant details to firstname.lastname@example.org.

-A: Review the Ethics Complaint Procedure carefully and act accordingly.
+A: BCPO® takes these matters very seriously.
+Review the Ethics Complaint Procedure carefully and act accordingly.